brianthomas/heroku-buildpack-nltk/Readme.md

   * 0.12.2 (compiled against NumPy 1.9.2, Scipy 0.16.0)

-NLTK support includes downloading (all of the) corpora (some of which are needed by the gensim package).
+NLTK support includes downloading (all of the) corpora (some of which are needed by the gensim package, and will import textblob package to do so).

 This package will also install compiled runtime libraries for BLAS, LAPACK, ATLAS, and Fortran, which are needed by NumPy and SciPy at runtime.